niledatabase/niledatabase/examples/ai/ai_pdf/README.md

 ### 4. Setting up Google Authentication

 This demo uses Google authentication for signup.
-You will need to configure this in both Google and Nile, following the instructions in [Nile documentation](https://www.thenile.dev/docs/user-authentication/social-login/google).
+You will need to configure this in both Google and Nile, following the instructions [in the example](https://github.com/niledatabase/niledatabase/blob/main/examples/user_management/social_login_google/NextJS/README.md).

 ### 4. Setting up 3rd Party SaaS